 If differential sticking is likely to occur, all drill collars could become a stuck pipe problem.
 In this case, it would be advantageous to place the jars in the Heavy Weight Drill Pipe HWDP above the drill collars.

-The two main considerations for jar placement are preventing jar fatigue failure and maximising jar impact at the probable sticking location.
+The two main considerations for jar placement are preventing jar fatigue failure and maximizing jar impact at the probable sticking location.

 Fatigue Failure Prevention